kghamilton89/face-capture/README.md

 # Face Capture

+> Named amongst the [Top 100 Facial Recognitions Algorithms of 2022](https://meta-guide.com/software/100-best-github-facial-capture) by MetaGuide.

 ![](./images/title.jpg)

 A simple tool which locates and labels faces in photographs.
 Use this algorithm as the foundation for a more in-depth process.
 This tool uses [NumPy](http://www.numpy.org/) and [OpenCV](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_gui/py_image_display/py_image_display.html) libraries.
 [Free as in Freedom](https://en.wikipedia.org/wiki/GNU_General_Public_License).